aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 response in bromeliads with both predator species (n=5) and the mean response in bromeliads with either one of these two predator species
 (n=5 for each predator species).
 We generated bootstrap confidence intervals for these non-additive effects; confidence intervals which do not overlap zero indicate a significant non-additive effect of a predator combination.
-We used R version 3.2.0 [@rcore] for most calculations, and vegan [@vegan] for the distance metrics.
+We used R version 3.2.0 [@rcore] for most calculations, picante [@picante] for calculation phylogenetic distances matrices, and vegan [@vegan] for distance metrics.

 ## Results